BJA - Key Persons

 • Deputy Assistant Attorney General for Operations and Management

-Maureen A. Henneberg is the Deputy Assistant Attorney General for Operations and Management, in the Office of Justice Programs, U.S. Department of Justice.
-She has served in this role since February 2015, following a one-year term as Acting Deputy Assistant Attorney General.
+Maureen A. Henneberg is the Deputy Assistant Attorney General and is currently leading the Office of Justice Programs in an acting capacity.
+She has served in the Deputy Assistant Attorney General for Operations role since February 2015, following a one-year term as Acting Deputy Assistant Attorney General.
 In this position, she advises the Assistant Attorney General on management and operational issues, overseeing OJP's business offices, including the Office of the Chief Financial Officer; the Office of Administration; the Office of Audit, Assessment, and Management; the Office of the Chief Information Officer; the Office of Communications; and the Office of Equal Employment Opportunity.
 Before joining the Office of the Assistant Attorney General, Maureen served for five years as Director of OJP's Office of Audit, Assessment, and Management.
 In this capacity, she led the review of OJP's critical financial processes, grants management activities and grant programs to ensure compliance and proper internal control and to promote integrity, accountability and sound stewardship and management of OJP's grant programs and operations.
 Maureen was also a senior manager in OJP's Bureau of Justice Statistics, where she served as Deputy Director overseeing the office's planning, management and budget activities; publication and dissemination operations; and programs designed to improve crime information and statistics at state and local levels.
 She began her career with BJS in 1990 as a Presidential Management Intern and served in several capacities over her 18-year tenure, including as Acting Director; Associate Director of Planning, Management, and Budget; and Acting Chief of Criminal History Improvement Programs.
 Maureen earned a Master of Public Administration with a concentration in judicial administration from American University in Washington, D.C., in 1990.
 She graduated magna cum laude with a Bachelor of Arts degree in Political Science and minors in criminal justice and public administration from the State University of New York at Geneseo in 1988.

 Meagan Reed